-The sysinfo can also be enabled/disabled on the cmdline if needed by --sysinfo on | off.
+The sysinfo is enabled by default and can also be disabled on the cmdline if needed by --disable-sysinfo.

 After the job execution you can find the collected information in \$RESULTS/sysinfo of \$RESULTS/test-results/\$TEST/sysinfo.
 They are categorized into pre, post and profile folders and the filenames are safely-escaped executed commands or file-names.
 You can also see the sysinfo in html results when you have html results plugin enabled.